BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/chiliGame.md

 - chiliScore
 - chefGrade

-validInteger( userinput ) function.
+validInteger( userinput ) function returns True or False.
 Requires userinput argument.
 Returns true if a number 0 to 5

 promptUser( playerDictionary ) returns nothing.
 Updates the player dictionary with new amounts of each pepper.
 Use the validInteger function to determine if the input is valid.
 Ask how many banana peppers (0-5), then how many poblano peppers (0-5), then how many jalapeno peppers (0-5).